10 Africa Life

 When you 'come across' something, you discover it by chance.
 Notice the following:

 - Did you come across my jacket in the basement?

 - We came across tons of fruit trees.

 You can see monkeys along the road, right up to the city

-The 'city outskirts' are the areas at the edge of the city when you are almost in the suburbs or the country.
+The 'city outskirts' is the outside part of the city far from the city center.
 Notice the following:

 - There is a lot more space around the city outskirts.

 - How far is it from your apartment to the city outskirts?